ColinConduff/GeoSparqlViz/GeoSparqlConduff/README.txt

 The app can be found at http://usgs-ybother.srv.mst.edu/viz

-Currently there is an error that occurs when users submit a sparql query.
-The error occurs because the data being pulled from ontoloty/data is not in json.
-As a result the data is not in a format that the code in app.js under the static directory is able to use.
+The web application allows users to write a sparql query and visualize the geospatial data returned from the query as a map layer, as well as tabular data.